 Equity compensation represents the largest at-risk component of our named executive officers' compensation arrangements.
 We believe that it is appropriate to align the interests of our named executive officers with those of our stockholders to achieve and sustain long-term stock price growth.
-We use stock options to compensate our named executive officers in the form of initial grants in connection with the commencement of employment, and we generally grant stock options and, beginning in 2021, RSUs on an annual basis thereafter.
+We use stock options to compensate our named executive officers in the form of initial grants in connection with the commencement of employment, and we generally grant stock options and RSUs on an annual basis thereafter.
 Any stock options granted to our executive officers will have an exercise price equal to the closing price of our common stock as reported on the Nasdaq Global Select Market on the date of grant, will have time-based vesting and will expire ten years after the date of grant.
-The initial stock options granted to executive officers upon the commencement of their employment vest as to 25% of the shares underlying the option on the first anniversary of the grant date and as to an additional 1/48th of the shares underlying the option monthly thereafter, except for our chief executive officer, whose initial stock options vest as to one-third (1/3rd) of the shares on the first anniversary of the grant date and as to an additional one twelfth (1/12th) of the shares quarterly.
-The annual stock options granted to executive officers vest as to 25% of the shares underlying the option on the first anniversary of the grant date and as to an additional 1/48th of the shares underlying the option monthly thereafter.
-The RSUs we grant to our executive officers vest as to 25% of the shares on the first anniversary of the grant date and semi-annually thereafter, until the fourth anniversary of such date, except for our chief executive officer, whose RSUs vest as to one-third (1/3rd) of the total number of such RSUs on each of the first, second and third anniversaries of the grant date.
+The initial stock options granted to executive officers upon the commencement of their employment vest as to 25% of the shares underlying the option on the first anniversary of the grant date and as to an additional 1/48th of the shares underlying the option monthly thereafter, except for our chief executive officer, whose initial stock options vest as to 25% of the shares on the first anniversary of the shares underlying the option on the first anniversary of the shares underlying the option and additional one twelfth (1/12th) of the shares quarterly.
+The annual stock options granted to executive officers.
+The RSUs we grant to our executive officers vest as to 25% of the shares underlying the option monthly thereafter.
+The RSUs we grant to our executive officers vest as to 25% of the shares on the first anniversary of the grant date and semi-annually thereafter, until the fourth anniversary of such date, except for our chief executive officer.
+The RSUs we grant to our executive officers vest as to 25% of the shares underlying the option monthly thereafter, until the fourth anniversary of such date, except for our chief executive officer, whose RSUs vest as to one-third (1/3rd) of the total number of such RSUs on each of the first,